fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 ## Example

-The following is an example of a OCIRepository.
+The following is an example of an OCIRepository.
 It creates a tarball (`.tar.gz`) Artifact with the fetched data from an OCI repository for the resolved digest.